Common Misdiagnoses of Fibromyalgia

 Fibromyalgia is usually diagnosed by physical exam.
 People with fibromyalgia have a history of widespread pain with no evident cause that lasts three months or more.
 There are usually multiple tender points on the patient's body that are identified by applying pressure to these spots.

-There is a blood test that purportedly identifies markers produced by immune system blood cells in people with fibromyalgia.
-However, many experts don't recommend the test because there is not enough scientific evidence to support its use.
+There is also a blood test that identifies markers produced by immune system blood cells in people with fibromyalgia.
+The test has been found to help distinguish fibromyalgia from other conditions that can have similar symptoms, such as rheumatoid arthritis or lupus.

 Getting a Diagnosis of Fibromyalgia